codiiv/laravel-taxonomies/README.md

 ### Installation

-<strong>Background</strong>: This package arises from the necessity to create taxonomies in various projects I create for my clients
+<strong>Background</strong>: This package arises from the necessity to create taxonomies in various projects I create for my clients.
+It can be used in any other project.
+It comes with minimal CSS so that it can be adjustable as needed

 1. Include the package in your project